 Perhaps the problem lies in the strict stoic definition of "wellbeing" or "happiness".

 Given the society from which stoicism emerged, it seems convenient to assert that only a person’s thoughts, not their external or bodily circumstances, impact their happiness.
 In claiming that real freedom was in our minds, ancient stoics could dismiss the reality for slaves.
 Stoics did suggest treating slaves as though they were equal, but they weren't.
-This logic likely did more to alleviate their own cognitive dissonance than making a practical difference to the happiness of their slaves.
+This logic likely did more to alleviate their own cognitive dissonance than make a practical difference to the happiness of their slaves.

 Meanwhile, most ancient stoics were able to study philosophy because they tended to occupy the more privileged end of society, with Epictetus being the exception that proved the rule.
 Zeno, the founder of stoicism, was a wealthy merchant.
 Marcus Aurelius was a Roman emperor.
 Seneca amassed significant wealth in politics.
 And, Cato was an aristocrat who defended Rome's ancient constitution.

-It’s likely I’m missing something in my self-appointed role as armchair philosopher, but perhaps ancient stoicism is a little too reductive to be fully applied to a world in which people aren't born equal, with a matching capacity for rationality.
+Perhaps ancient stoicism is a little too reductive to fully apply to a world in which people aren't born equal, with a matching capacity for rationality.
 We're all bound by the human condition.
-We have lives to live.
 People will act against each other based on various competing values, not all of which will be in pursuit of stoic moral wisdom.

 So this is my take: Convenient, biased, contradictory, dismissive, reductive, or not, ancient stoic teachings do still provide a framework for finding contentment and managing suffering.
 The philosophy encourages us to evaluate things differently, perhaps more accurately, and to respond as reasonable and caring individuals.
 In particular, rather than passively worrying about or resigning oneself to fate or the will of others, ancient stoicism empowers you to focus on the things you control and accepting (or better, appreciating) the things you can't.